-Starting to watch what you eat doesn’t have to mean taking your tupperware with you if you’re not at home, there are already enough healthy restaurants in Madrid to relax about it.
+Starting to watch what you eat doesn’t have to mean bringing your own lunch if you’re not at home; there are now enough healthy restaurants in Madrid to let you relax about it.

-Counting calories is out of fashion -it’s about time-, but that doesn’t mean that for many other reasons we don’t pay attention to what we eat.
-Salads are also outdated as the only healthy option, and that is where the restaurants on this list bring freshness.
-The range of recipes, new ingredients and dishes has opened up, and the healthy now has many approaches, from comfort food to vegan options, including desserts with plenty of chocolate.
+Counting calories is out of style—it was about time—but that doesn’t mean we shouldn’t pay attention to what we eat for many other reasons.
+Salads are no longer the only healthy option, and that’s where the restaurants on this list bring a breath of fresh air.
+The range of recipes, new ingredients, and dishes has expanded, and healthy eating now has many approaches, from comfort food to vegan options, including desserts with plenty of chocolate.

 1. Mafrens

-At Mafrens you can have breakfast, lunch and snacks without restrictions.
-Its menu has been designed by nutritionists and, on this safe basis, you can choose the ingredients of the Mafrens Kitchen, a combined dish with all macronutrients.
+At Mafrens, you can enjoy breakfast, lunch, and snacks without restrictions.
+Their menu has been designed by nutritionists, and based on this solid foundation, you can choose the ingredients for the Mafrens Kitchen—a meal combining all the macronutrients.

-This healthy food restaurant in the neighborhood of La Latina also proposes to combine your food and drink with the experience of creating.
-From time to time they announce on their Instagram account the dates for their plate painting workshops, PintArte.
-A round plan to share in a group.
+This healthy-eating restaurant in the La Latina neighborhood also invites you to combine your food and drink with the experience of creating.
+From time to time, they announce the dates for their plate-painting workshops, PintArte, on their Instagram account.
+A perfect plan to share with a group.

 📍Location:Plaza de Cascorro, 11 (Latina)